Edmund Andros: Connecticut charter

-Since Andros' commission included Connecticut, he asked Connecticut Governor Robert Treat to surrender the colonial charter not long after he arrived in Boston.
-Unlike Rhode Island, whose officials readily acceded to the dominion, Connecticut officials formally acknowledged Andros' authority but did little to assist him.
+Since Andros's commission included Connecticut, he asked Connecticut Governor Robert Treat to surrender the colonial charter not long after he arrived in Boston.
+Unlike Rhode Island, whose officials readily acceded to the dominion, Connecticut officials formally acknowledged Andros's authority but did little to assist him.
 They continued to run their government according to the charter, holding quarterly legislature meetings and electing colony-wide officials, while Treat and Andros negotiated over the surrender of the charter.

 In October 1687, Andros finally decided to travel to Connecticut to see the matter personally.
 Accompanied by an honor guard, he arrived in Hartford on 31 October and met with the colonial leadership that evening.
 According to legend, the charter was laid out on the table for all to see during this meeting.
 The lights in the room unexpectedly went out, and when relit, the charter had disappeared.
 The charter was said to have been hidden in a nearby oak tree (referred to afterward as the Charter Oak) so that a search of nearby buildings would not locate the document.